25th Infantry Regiment (United States): 25th Infantry Regiment Bicycle Corps

 On 7 February 1898, Lt.
 Moss requested another trip for the corps, this time from Fort Missoula to San Francisco.
-As the Spanish-American War broke out in April of 1898, the 25th was reassigned to active duty in Cuba and all further tests were cancelled.
+As the Spanish-American War broke out in April 1898, the 25th was reassigned to active duty in Cuba and all further tests were cancelled.

 Lt.
-Moss was reassigned to the 24th Infantry, and petitioned for bicycles to be utilized in their campaign in Cuba.
+Moss was reassigned to the 24th Infantry and petitioned for bicycles to be utilized in their campaign in Cuba.
 This was rejected by the U.S. Army, who would go on to use motorcycles and automobiles in future conflicts.

 Spanish–American War

 All four colored regiments were transferred to Florida in the spring of 1898 in preparation for the war with Spain.
 They were assigned to Major General William R. Shafter's V Corps, which moved to Cuba to capture the major eastern city, Santiago de Cuba.

 The 25th participated in the 1 July 1898 assault on El Caney, commanded by Brigadier General Henry W. Lawton.
 Men from the 25th were among the first to reach the summit.
 Private T.C.
 Butler of H Company was first into the blockhouse at the summit, capturing the Spanish flag.
 An officer of the 12th Infantry ordered Butler to turn over the flag, and the 12th later claimed credit for the capture.
 Lieutenant Colonel A. S. Daggett, commanding the 25th, filed an official protest over the incident.

 On 14 July, when the Spanish surrendered the city, the 25th had advanced closer to Santiago than any other unit.